 Kaiteriteri

-Kaiteriteri’s natural beauty, access to the Abel Tasman National Park, and range of outdoor activities make it a popular destination for both locals and tourists seeking relaxation, adventure, and immersion in New Zealand’s scenic wonders.
+Kaiteriteri’s natural beauty, access to the Abel Tasman National Park, and range of outdoor activities make it a popular destination for relaxation, adventure, and immersion in New Zealand’s scenic wonders.

 From Mapua, it is only another 45-minute drive to Kaiteriteri – the doorway to Abel Tasman.